user357x/react-async-render/README.md

   }
 ~~~~

-## 3. Pros and Cons of this solution

-### Pros
-- Minor changes to existing React application, especially when it uses Redux as well.
-- On demand server side rendering.
-Able to choose which components need to render on server side.

-### Cons
-- Honestly, it invokes `ReactDOMServer.renderToString` twice to get the HTML snippet.
-And it relies on latest React (v0.14).
+## 4. Known issue

-- Page will flicker once in browser after page load.
-The reason is that React found the HTML is different than expected, so it re-renders.
+When use `react-async-render` to generate the HTML page on server side, the browser will flicker once after loading the HTML page.
+The reason is that React found the HTML generated server side is different than expected, so it re-renders.

 Error codes shown on Developer console like below:

   ~~~~
   Warning: React attempted to reuse markup in a container but the checksum was invalid.